-IAEA Collection of PC-Based Simulators for Education
+IAEA Collection of Basic Principle Simulators for Education

 The International Atomic Energy Agency (IAEA) has established a programme in nuclear reactor simulation computer programs to assist Member States in educating their nuclear professionals.
 The objective of the programme is to provide insight and understanding in the operational characteristics, reactivity control systems, safety systems, and response to transients and accident situations for a variety of common nuclear power plants.
 To achieve this, the IAEA arranges for the development and distribution of simulation software, and corresponding training materials, sponsors training courses and workshops, and distributes computer programs and documentation.